Dr Victoria J Gallagher

 Communicative Cities in the 21st Century: Urban Communication Reader III.
 Routledge, 2013.

 You Make it Amazing: The Rhetoric of Art and Urban Regeneration in the Case of "The Public."
 Journal of Visual Literacy.
 2013

-As an active member of the graduate faculty at NC State University, Professor Gallagher has served on 24 masters and masters thesis committees, performing the duties of Chair 11 times.
-She has served or is currently serving as chair on seven doctoral committees for Communication, Rhetoric, and Digital Media Program, as committee member for five additional doctoral committees in the same program, and as a committee member for two doctoral students in the Graphic Design program.
+As an active member of the graduate faculty at NC State University, Professor Gallagher has served on 24 masters and masters thesis committees, performing the duties of Chair 12 times.
+She has served or is currently serving as chair on eight doctoral committees for Communication, Rhetoric, and Digital Media Program, as committee member for nine additional doctoral committees in the same program, and as a committee member for two doctoral students in the Graphic Design program.
 She has also served as an external reviewer for doctoral committees in the department of Organizational Psychology and the School of Education.
 She has received outstanding teaching awards from the Department of Communication graduating seniors and from the College of Humanities and Social Sciences and is a member of the NC State Academy of Outstanding Teachers.
 She is also a recipient of the College of Humanities and social Sciences Outstanding Adviser Award.